roguh/CORE/README.md

 # CORE
-Implementation of SPJ's Tutorial Core compilers written using modern Haskell programming practices.
+SPJ's Tutorial Core compilers written using modern Haskell programming practices.
 Big changes include Monadic error handling and parsing using Parsec.

-The template instantiation machine was partially implemented, the GMachine is entirely implemented (up to Mk6).
+The template instantiation machine was partially implemented and the GMachine is entirely implemented (up to Mk6).

 For now, load Main into GHCi and use `runCore`
 This interface will soon be better organized as a Haskeline REPL.
 Statistics printing and other features available in Core/Compiler.hs.
 ```haskell
 >>> runCore gmachineMk5 "main = fac 20 ; fac n = if (n <= 0) 1 (n * (fac (n - 1)))"